"No shame": Fans kick as actor Timini unboxes brand new iPhone 16

-Netizens Slam Actor Timini for Flaunting iPhone 16 Days After Hinting at Fans to Buy It: “No Shame”
+Netizens Slam Actor Timini for Flaunting iPhone 16 Days After Subtly Shading Fans: “No Shame”

 - Nigerian actor Timini Egbuson has caused a stir over his newly unveiled iPhone 16 on social media